wix-incubator/wix-rest-docs/all/guides/wix-events/Introduction.md

 #### External

-Registration button can be linked to an external website from the business manager.
+Registration button can be linked to an external website from the dashboard.
 Once this option is selected event guest management (RSVP, tickets) is disabled.

 #### Registration Form